JimmyDansbo/VTUIlib/README.md

 Registers affected: none<br>
 ZP registers affected: none<br>

 **Description** Read the screencode character at current VERA address into .A.
-If VERA increment is set to 2, colorcode will not be read into .X.
-If VERA increment is 1, the colorcode will be read into .X.
-Any other increment value is unsupported.<br>
+If VERA increment is set to 1, colorcode will be read into .X.<br>

 |Registers | Purpose               |
 |------|-----------------------|